garygoodger/woocommerce-veeqo-shipment-tracking/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need for the plugin to work

 ```
 Wordpress v5 (may work on previous versions, however it's untested)